Don't Be Cruel (Bobby Brown song)

 "Don't Be Cruel" is a song by American singer Bobby Brown.
 Taken from his second studio album of the same name, the song was written and produced by the songwriting and production duo Kenneth "Babyface" Edmonds and Antonio "L.A."
 Reid, with additional writing by Daryl Simmons.

+Music Video

+The music video was filmed in Boston on May 1988.

 Chart performance

 "Don't Be Cruel" was Brown's second single to reach the top position of the R&B chart, where it remained for two weeks.
-It also reached number 8 on the US Billboard Hot 100 and number 7 on the US Cash Box Top 100.
+It also reached number eight on the US Billboard Hot 100 and number seven on the US Cash Box Top 100.

-In other media
+In popular culture

-The song appears in the 1989 film The Wizard.
-The song also is featured in the 2004 video game Grand Theft Auto: San Andreas on the fictitious radio station, CSR 103.9.
+"Don’t Be Cruel" was featured in the popular video game Grand Theft Auto: San Andreas, playing on fictional new jack swing radio station CSR 103.9.